kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions.markdown

 One of those is [`shelve`](https://docs.python.org/2/library/shelve.html), which is another module related to serializing Python objects.

-`Celery`, a popular package used for sending messages to queues, used pickle by default for communication with its workers before version 3.0.18.
-If you're using an older version of Celery, check and make sure you're following the [recommended security guidelines](http://celery.readthedocs.org/en/latest/userguide/security.html).
+[`Celery`](http://www.celeryproject.org/), a popular package used for sending messages to queues, used pickle by default for communication with its workers before version 3.0.18.
+If you're using an older version of Celery, check and make sure you're following the
+[recommended security guidelines](http://celery.readthedocs.org/en/latest/userguide/security.html).

 A dangerous example
 ===================

-Examples are best illustrated by the linked articles so please read those if you're interested in learning more about pickle's dangers.
+Examples are best illustrated by the linked articles below so please read those if you're interested in learning more about pickle's dangers.